geodynamics/aspect/doc/sphinx/user/run-aspect/parameters-overview/structure.md

 thing to the left of the equals sign) and a content (what's to the right).

-All parameters you can list in this input file have been *declared* in <span ASPECT.
+All parameters you can list in this input file have been *declared* in ASPECT.
 What this means is that you can't just list anything in the input file, and expect that entries that are unknown are simply ignored.
 Rather, if your input file contains a line setting a parameter